 Bathroom remodeling either fills you with thoughts of clean, gleaming white surfaces or of a half-assembled disaster.
 And at some point in every project, maybe both images are true.
 In any case, the best way to prevent disasters is to think through the project carefully before you break ground (or break tile).
 Asking yourself some key planning questions will help you define the scope of your project so you know what to expect before you get started.

 1. How Far Do You Want to Go?

-At this point, you need to talk a good hard look at the project and decide if you want to do it yourself or hire a pro.
+At this point, you need to take a good hard look at the project and decide whether you want to do it yourself or hire a pro.
 Safe to say, if you are motivated and are merely performing surface alterations, you should be able to remodel the bathroom yourself.
 Not all tasks are created equal.
 Installing a new toilet is simple; building a new tiled shower should be left to the pros.
 Assess which projects to do yourself and which to leave to the professionals.

 If you decide to hire a contractor, one of the first things you'll want to do is make sure the contractor is properly licensed.
 Licensure is not a mark of quality workmanship, though.
 It just means that the license holder has fulfilled the basic minimum requirements of the licensing agency.
 You'll also want to be aware of permit requirements for electrical, plumbing, and general construction work.
 It's a good idea to apply for permits early to avoid delays.